What is Thirdlane Multi Tenant PBX?

 What is Thirdlane Communications Manager and what is Thirdlane Communications Manager MTE?

-Thirdlane Communications Manager is a web based graphical user interface for PBX management.
-Thirdlane Communications Manager is component of Thirdlane PBX and Thirdlane Communications Manager MTE (multi-tenant edition) is a component of Thirdlane Multi Tenant PBX..
+Thirdlane Communications Manager is a web-based graphical user interface (GUI) for managing your PBX system.
+The Thirdlane Communications Manager is one component of Thirdlane Business PBX and of the Thirdlane Multi Tenant PBX.

 Does Thirdlane Multi Tenant PBX use virtualization (i.e. VMware or XEN) to create virtual PBXs?

 OS level virtualization would be impractical for managing a large number of small virtual PBXs.
 Thirdlane Multi Tenant PBX implements its own PBX virtualization/partitioning thus incurring no overhead and achieving higher capacity and better performance.

 What is the difference between Thirdlane Multi Tenant PBX and Thirdlane Multi Tenant PBX Manager?

 Thirdlane Multi Tenant PBX Manager is a GUI that is packaged as a Webmin module for ease of installation.
 Thirdlane Multi Tenant PBX is a complete Linux distribution and includes Asterisk, Webmin and Thirdlane Multi Tenant PBX Manager GUI.

 Are Thirdlane Business PBX or Thirdlane Multi Tenant PBX Open Source?